vapor/blog/Content/posts/vapor-next-steps.md

 ## Expanding the Community

 Outside of Vapor 5, we also have a number of other initiatives that we are rolling out.
 As a community there's a lot more we can do to 'sell' Vapor and server-side Swift in general.
-We are also aware that Vapor has reached a maturity level now where it is in production use by a number of companies, but we are missing some key features that will encourage more to try it out.
+We are also aware that Vapor has reached a maturity level now where it is being used in production by a number of companies, but we are missing some key features that will encourage more to try it out.

 ### Website Overhaul